P10: Mental Models - Reality is Closer Than We Think

 - Approaching each challenge as if you’re seeing it for the first time.

-Contrary to popular belief, Beginner’s Mind isn’t indecision or weakness.
+Having a Beginner’s Mind isn’t indecision or weakness.
 It’s a disciplined openness to learning and change.
 It enables you to adapt quicker than your environment can destabilize you.

 Rigid confidence breaks under pressure.
 Strategic humility bends and adjusts.